bbeckley-hub/staphscope-typing-tool/README.md

 StaphScope stands on the shoulders of giants.
 We are deeply grateful to:

-- **Torsten Seemann** for MLST, ABRicate, and countless foundational tools
+- **Torsten Seemann** for MLST, ABRicate, and countless foundational tools.
-- **NCBI team** for AMRFinderPlus
+- **NCBI team** for AMRFinderPlus.
-- **CGE team** for SCCmecFinder and database curation
+- **CGE team** for SCCmecFinder and database curation.
-- **PubMedST, Ridom, CARD, VFDB** for essential databases
+- **PubMedST, Ridom, CARD, VFDB** for essential databases.
-- **Python community** for Biopython, pandas, plotly, seaborn, matplotlib
+- **Python community** for Biopython, pandas, plotly, seaborn, matplotlib.
-- **Early adopters and beta testers** for invaluable feedback
+- **Early adopters and beta testers** for invaluable feedback.
-- **Peer reviewers & Editorial Team @BMC GENOMICS** for their constructive feedback, which significantly strengthened this tool and it manuscript.
+- **Peer reviewers & Editorial Team @ BMC GENOMICS** for their constructive feedback, which significantly strengthened this tool and its manuscript.

 > *"If we ever meet in person, the drinks are on me!" – Brown Beckley*

 ---